sPrizio/bluebell/planter/README.md

 ### Todo List
 - Update back-end to support the changes from Sepal
 - Improve Trade import service to include withdrawals and deposits (for withdrawal example, look at live CFD account)
+- When importing trades to an account that is inactive, mark it as active
+- Accounts that have not been traded on for 1 calendar year should be marked as inactive (use a cronjob for this)
 ---

 ### Version History